310mc/https-310mc.github.io-tl/source/_posts/management_story/hinata.md

 {% endbubble %}

 {% bubble Hinata %}
-So it's no-go…?
-There isn't much time left until it starts, though!
+So it's a no-go…?
+There isn't much time left 'til it starts, though!
 You're the only one I can count on at this point~!
 {% endbubble %}

 {% bubble Midori %}